Reeb Graph Metrics from the Ground Up: Universal distance

+Similar to the Reeb graph edit distance case, we are always guaranteed a way to construct this zigzag diagram between any two PL Reeb graphs.
+The fact that these quotient maps respect edge assignments comes directly from surjectivity, continuity, and piecewise linearity of the quotient maps used.

+In general, the Reeb graphs in $\mathsf{R}$ need not abide by the same constraints that the original Reeb graphs follow.
+For example, if $\RRf,\RRg \in \mR$, then neither $\RRf$ nor $\RRg$ may have vertices of degree 4.
+Although $\mathsf{R}$ will commonly involve objects which have vertices of degree 4 when we need to make topological changes to the Reeb graph.
+See \cref{fig:zigzagExample} for an example.

-This zigzag diagram can now be considered a sequence of relabel and edit operations which carry the Reeb graph $\RR_f$ to $\RR_g$.
-We call Dgm.~\ref{dgm:zigzag} a \textbf{Reeb zigzag diagram}.
-We assign a cost to this zigzag diagram by introducing the notion of a \textbf{Reeb cone}.
+This zigzag diagram can now be considered a sequence of relabel and edit operations which carry the Reeb graph $\RRf$ to $\RRg$.
+We define a cost of this zigzag diagram by first constructing the zigzag diagram's \textbf{limit}.
+For us to do this, we first introduce the notion of the \textbf{pullback} of a pair of morphisms.

-\begin{definition} Let $Z$ be a zigzag diagram in the form of Dgm.~\ref{dgm:zigzag}.
-Let $V$ be a space such that there exists Reeb quotient maps $V \to X_i$ for all $i \in \{1,\ldots,n-1\}$.
-By commutativity of Reeb quotient maps, this creates Reeb quotient maps from $V \to \RR_i$ for all $i \in \{1,\ldots,n\}$.
-We call $V$ a \textbf{Reeb cone}\footnote{This definition of Reeb cone makes $V$ a well-defined cone in the category theory sense as well.} of the diagram $Z$. \end{definition}